bartekmo/gcp-templates-proposal/FortiGate/architectures/ha-active-passive-lb-sandwich/README.md

 All VPC Networks already created before deployment and provided to the template using `networks.*.vpc` and `networks.*.subnet` properties, SHOULD have first 2 IP addresses available for FortiGate use.
 Addresses are assigned statically and it's the responsibility of administrator to make sure they do not overlap.

-## Dependencies
-This template uses [fgcp-ha-ap-sdn.jinja](fgcp-ha-ap-sdn.md) template and helpers in utils directory.

 ## How to deploy
 See example deployment templates for different platforms:
 - [Terraform](examples-terraform)